babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 * You can find Stevenson app in the list of Slack apps and see all of its commands from there.

-## Pull requests comments
+## Pull request comments

-Alternatively to slack commands you can trigger CI from pull request with a comment.
-Format of the comment follows exactly the format of the slack commands except they should be prefixed with a bot github user name and you don't need to specify the branch (it will always use the branch of PR and)
+Alternatively to Slack commands, you can trigger CI on a pull request with a comment.
+The format of the comment is the same as the Slack commands, except they should be prefixed with the bot's GitHub user name and you don't need to specify the branch (it will always use the branch of PR)

 You can invoke any lane with the following comment: